pineapplemachine/mach.d/readme.md

 Beware compiling mach with the `-unittest` flag when linking on Windows with Optlink; [a bug with Optlink](https://issues.dlang.org/show_bug.cgi?id=17077) causes the compilation to fail with a linker error.
 To compile on Windows with unit tests, the `-m32mscoff` switch must be passed to dmd/rdmd, and a version of Visual Studio including the linker must be available on the system.

-See the [examples directory](https://github.com/pineapplemachine/mach.d/tree/master/examples) for some examples of how to use mach's functionality.
+See the [examples directory](https://github.com/pineapplemachine/mach.d/tree/master/examples) for example programs showing how to use mach's functionality.

 ## Differences from Phobos